-March 2016, www.bankofengland.co.uk/pra/Pages/publications/ss/2016/ss516.aspx.
+www.bankofengland.co.uk/pra/Documents/publications/cp/2015/cp1815.pdf.
+The PRA expects to publish a final version of the Supervisory Statement in late 2015.

 A key business area is an area with gross total assets equal to or greater than £10 billion; and which either accounts for more than 20% of the firm's gross revenue; or where the firm is part of a group, accounts for more than 20% of the total gross revenue of the group.